It takes only a few clicks to set up a Shopify store, but it’s the Shopify pricing that people lose sleep over.

 Shopify’s prepared two tailored offers to meet the needs of micro-companies and enterprises.

-It’s perfect for vendors who want to sell products on a non-Shopify website without creating an online store and are looking to use Shopify as a back-end system online and offline.
+It’s perfect for vendors who want to sell products on an existing website without creating an online store and are looking to use Shopify as a back-end system online and offline.

-- Add a Buy Button to your own non-Shopify website, a WordPress blog, or social media that takes customers straight to checkout.
+- A Buy Button that you can add to your own non-Shopify website, a WordPress blog, or social media that takes customers straight to the checkout

-Tip!
-With Shopify Lite you can’t build an online store.
+With the Shopify Lite plan you can’t build an online store.